Ahassan827/analyzing-customer-churn/README.md

 This suggests a potential disconnect between the perceived value of the "unlimited" plan and the actual service delivered (e.g., speed throttling, hidden limitations), leading to customer frustration.

+5- Geographical Insight

+California (CA) shows the highest churn rate among all states.

+Interestingly, CA also records the lowest average customer service interaction rate, suggesting low engagement or dissatisfaction resolution, which may be intensifying churn in this region.

 ---